 EDT: Ethylenediamine Tartrate

 This is a real chemical compound, although it doesn't appear to have had any mysterious occurrences in real life like the one that Seven talks about in the game.

-The person referred to in the game as Sheldrake really exists, and, in fact, was still alive as of the release of the game (and still was at the time that I wrote this.)
-Rupert Sheldrake is a real parapsychologist, and he really did come up with the concepts of morphic field, morphic resonance, and the morphogenetic field (see below).
+The person referred to in the game as Sheldrake really exists, and, in fact, was still alive as of the release of the game.
+Rupert Sheldrake is a real parapsychologist, and he really did come up with the concepts of morphic field, morphic resonance, and the morphogenetic field.

 The BBC experiments really did occur.
 One was in 1983, and the other was in 1984 on the show Tomorrow's World.
 Another was later done on German TV in 1985.
 Read more about it at Morphogenetic Fields and Beyond.

 Things that DON'T exist in the real world

 The following things were totally made up for the game and do not exist in the real world.

 - All-Ice - While there are urban legends about a mummy that was aboard the Titanic and put a curse on it, they seem to be unfounded.
 The mummy in the urban legend was said to be that of the Priestess Amun-Ra.
 The name "All-Ice" was made up for the game.

 - Dashiell Gordain - This is not a real person.
 He was just made up for the game.

 - Funyarinpa - This isn't a real thing.
 It's just a word that Junpei made up.
 It doesn't really mean anything.
 Sorry, Funyarinpa.